Event-based MILP models for ride pooling applications: Mixed Integer Linear Programming Formulations

+where \begin{itemize} \item ``1'' corresponds to the depot node, \item the factor $2n$ corresponds to the first component of the nodes being equal to $i^+$ or $i^-$ with $i\in R = \{1,\ldots,n\}$, \item and the sum corresponds to the allocation of users to the remaining seats $v_2, \ldots, v_Q$, of which $j \in \{0, \ldots, Q-1\}$ are occupied. \end{itemize} For the arc set, we obtain the worst case bound

+This can be seen by counting the number of outgoing arcs for each node with $Q-j+1$ zero entries and adding them up for $j\in \{0, \ldots, Q-1\}$, together with $2n$ arcs corresponding to the depot node.
+We use the convention that $\binom{m}{k}\coloneqq 0 $ when $k > m$.
 From the above formulas, we deduce that the number of nodes is bounded by $\mathcal{O}(n^Q)$ for $n\geq Q$ and the number of arcs is bounded by $\mathcal{O}(n^{Q+1})$ for $n\geq Q+1$.
 This is in general considerably more than what is obtained when a classical, geometrical DARP model on a complete directed graph is used, which has only $\mathcal{O}(n)$ nodes and $\mathcal{O}(n^2)$ arcs, see e.g.\ \cite{Cordeau2006, Ropke2007}.
-However, in practice, ride-hailing services are usually operated by taxis or mini-busses, so that $Q \in \{3,6\}$.
-Moreover, the number of nodes and thereby the number of arcs, reduce substantially if we do not consider the ``worst-case-scenario'' $q_i = 1$ for all $i\in R$, in which all combinations of requests are possible user allocations in the vehicle.
+However, in practice, ridepooling services are usually operated by taxis or mini-busses, so that $Q \in \{3,6\}$.
+Moreover, the number of nodes and thereby the number of arcs, reduce substantially if we do not consider the ``worst-case-scenario'' $q_i = 1$ for all $i\in R$, in which all combinations of requests are possible user allocations in the vehicle, and if we consider time windows, travel and ride times to determine infeasible user pairs.
 Besides that, the event-based formulation has the clear advantage that important constraints like vehicle capacity constraints, pairing constraints and precedence constraints that have to be formulated in classical models are implicitly handled using the event-based graph model, as will be seen in the next section.